HungryTurtleCode/htc_website/_posts/2016-01-03-jquery-keyboard-events-part-2.md

 }
 {% endhighlight %}

+Now we have added
+{% ihighlight javascript %}{% raw %}
+.bind(this)
+{% endraw %}{% endihighlight %}
-Now we have added <span class="lang:js decode:true crayon-inline ">.bind(this)</span>  on to the end of our method calls.
+on to the end of our method calls.

+What the
+{% ihighlight javascript %}{% raw %}
+.bind()
+{% endraw %}{% endihighlight %}
-What the <span class="lang:js decode:true crayon-inline ">.bind()</span>  method does is takes the argument passed into it and says to the method call it is attached to, &#8220;I want you to forget about the context you think you should have, I want you to use the context of the argument I have been given&#8221;.
+method does is takes the argument passed into it and says to the method call it is attached to, &#8220;I want you to forget about the context you think you should have, I want you to use the context of the argument I have been given&#8221;.

 So by passing &#8220;this&#8221; as the argument, the context inside the bindEvents method (which of course, is our object) will become the context within all of the subsequent method calls.
 Solving our problem.